CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ./start_jenkins
 </pre>

-Now, you may open the Jenkins Dashboard at https://localhost:8080/?auto_refresh=true in your Browser.
+Now you may open the Jenkins Dashboard by opening https://localhost:8080/?auto_refresh=true in your browser.

 You should see something similar to the picture below.
-Please login (top right corner) using the credentials you chose when executing the "./create_user" step. **Don't** close the terminal in which your Jenkins is running.
+Please login (top right corner) using the credentials you chose when executing the "./create_user" step. **Don't close** the terminal in which your Jenkins is running.

 You are all set for now!

 ![empty_jenkins](https://toolkit.cit-ec.uni-bielefeld.de/sites/toolkit.cit-ec.uni-bielefeld.de/files/tutorial_jenkins_new.jpg)

 ### Step 3b: Generate Distribution and Deploy

 We are now going to the install all required software components.
 This includes the software that is required in order to control the robot, as well as experiment execution and data acquisition.
 Yay!

 Please open a new terminal and execute the following steps.